My Research: FAQ

 What are your areas of research?

-What funding is available?
+Is funding available?

 What preparation should I have?

 My research invariably involves a mixture of computational and analytical work.
 I do not generally use computers to do conceptually simple problems that happen to be complicated due to excessive realism.
 Instead, I try to use computers as a tool to uncover the qualitative properties and mathematical structure of problems.
 Prospective students must be comfortable with treating computational physics and analytical physics on an equal footing.
 The language of modern day condensed matter physics includes quantum field theory, statistical mechanics, fluid dynamics and partial differential equations.
 I hope that my students will learn these subjects as they embark on research.
 Although some basic knowledge is required, I believe that one should develop or learn skills on the job.
-I don't expect my students to ``learn everything first, then apply it".
+I don't expect my students to "learn everything first, then apply it".

 The most important preparation is to develop a sense of curiosity and fun.
 You cannot do physics without wanting to ask questions.
 It is almost certain that all the ideas I have about future research directions will not be right.
 So students must be prepared to face tough challenges.
 I always try to start off my students with what looks like a relatively simple problem, to gain confidence and get some results relatively quickly.